chaoticgd/cgon-cpp/docs/custom-property-types.md

 date: 2017-04-02
 ```

 In a real-world program, more error checking would be required.
 If you encounter an invalid token (e.g. you're expecting a number but a string is given) you should throw a `cgon::parse_error`.
-The first argument given to the constructor of `cgon::parse_error` is an error message.
-The second is the problematic token.
+The first argument given to the constructor of `cgon::parse_error` should be an error message.
+The second should be the problematic token.
 For example, from examples/custom_properties/custom_properties.cpp:

 ```cpp
 if(value < 0) {